SuhanNShetty/SuhanNShetty.github.io/_pages/about.md

 ## Latest News
 ### 2023
 - [June - September] Summer internship at [Disney Research Studios, Zurich](https://studios.disneyresearch.com/).
+You can have a look [here](https://spectrum.ieee.org/disney-robot) for more details about the project I was part of.

 - Workshop paper "Dynamic Programming using Tensor Approximation for Contact-rich Manipulation" is presented in [ICRA-2023](https://sites.google.com/view/icra2023embracingcontacts/home?pli=1)
   - [workshop paper](https://openreview.net/pdf?id=nhiMzuaPoP)